 XML API.
 You can sell Travco inventory under their brand by setting up API integration.

 The content team closely partners with hoteliers to verify hotel information and help them select high-quality photos.
-The specialists also translate hotel content into nine languages and send newsletters to inform customers about such changes and news as temporary closures, renovations, hotel name changes, or special offers and rates.
+The specialists also translate hotel content into nine languages and send newsletters to inform customers about such changes and news as renovations, hotel name changes, or special offers and rates.

 How to choose a bed bank?

 Market segment.
 What do your customers look like and what do they prefer?
-If they value comfort and sophisticated atmosphere, among other things, and are ready to pay extra for such accommodation, consider companies focusing on luxury hotels and properties or having a fair share of them in a portfolio.
+If they value comfort and a sophisticated atmosphere, among other things, and are ready to pay extra for such accommodation, consider companies focusing on luxury hotels and properties or having a fair share of them in your portfolio.
 If your goal is to distribute various accommodation types, look at wholesalers with a diversified property selection and, of course, the overall number of lodging suppliers.

 Location.
 Whether you plan to offer travelers housing in a specific area/region or focus on different countries and destinations, check if a bed bank has partner hotels in parts of the world you’re interested in.